Zika virus: Unlocking cures with G-quadruplex structures

 We identified a conserved G-quadruplex structure in the Zika virus's 3' terminal region, which interacts with human DEAD-box helicases, DDX3X and DDX17.
 These findings suggest new potential therapeutic targets for the development of treatments against the virus

-G-quadruplexes (G4s) are peculiar RNA structures that play various roles in viruses and all domains of life.
+G-quadruplexes (G4s) are particularly interesting RNA structures that play various roles in viruses and all domains of life.
 These structures can regulate transcription, translation, and even maintain genome stability.
 In ZIKV, a potential G-quadruplex sequence was located in the 3' terminal region (TR) using a quadruplex-forming G-rich sequences Mapper, but its conservation and role in larger ZIKV RNA transcripts remained unexplored.

 Our research establishes that the ZIKV 3' TR G4 is conserved across all ZIKV isolates and retains its structure in a 3' TR full-length transcript.
 This G4 formation was confirmed using pyridostatin and the BG4 G4-recognizing antibody binding assays.
+Crucially, we found that human DEAD-box helicases, DDX3X132-607 and DDX17135-555, bind to the 3' TR, and that DDX17135-555 unfolds the G4 in the 3' TR.
+This unraveling of the G4 structure presents an opportunity for therapeutic targeting.

+Understanding the ZIKV G4 structure and its interactions with human proteins is essential for a comprehensive One Health approach, which recognizes the interconnectedness of human, animal, and environmental health.
 ZIKV, transmitted primarily by Aedes mosquitoes, not only leads to congenital disabilities in utero but can also cause debilitating symptoms in adults.
 A nuanced understanding of the virus's replication mechanisms through our study can facilitate the development of targeted treatments, reducing the disease burden on vulnerable populations.

 Our discovery allows us to contemplate potential treatments using G4 binding molecules or other molecules that disrupt human DDX17–3' SL interaction.
 Though more research is needed to understand the function of the 3' SL G4 during viral replication, our study lays the groundwork for innovative therapeutics against ZIKV.